← Back to briefings

 If you are a solo builder

-Use GPT-5.4 when the job is genuinely hard.
+Use GPT-5.4 when the work is genuinely thorny.

-Do not burn premium model budget on every autocomplete-adjacent task.
-That is a fast way to convince yourself the model is overrated when the real issue is wasteful usage.
+Do not spend premium-model money on every autocomplete-adjacent task.
+That is where people convince themselves a strong model is overrated, when the real issue is that they used a scalpel to butter toast.

 If you run a startup team

-Treat GPT-5.4 as a shared systems model, not necessarily the default for every individual developer seat.
+Treat GPT-5.4 as a shared systems model, not necessarily the default seat for every developer.

-Then let individual developers keep the interface they move fastest in.
-For many teams, that still means Cursor or Claude Code.
+Then let individual developers keep the interface where they actually move fastest.
+For plenty of teams, that still means Cursor or Claude Code.

 If you are building a product on top of AI coding

-GPT-5.4 is more interesting as an API building block than as a vibes-based comparison winner.
+GPT-5.4 is more compelling as an API building block than as a vibes-based "who won" answer.

-The big attraction is not only coding quality.
+The appeal is not just raw coding quality.
 It is the package:

-That gives product teams more room to tier workloads instead of forcing every call through one expensive top-end path.
+That gives product teams room to tier workloads instead of shoving every call through one expensive top-end path.
+And yes, that flexibility matters more than people admit.

 Pricing reality: where teams get burned